 - Assistance with immediate needs such as clothing, transportation, shelter & emergency security measures

 - Provide information on the criminal justice process

 - Dating Violence, Sexual Assault and Sexual Abuse Support

 - Information about other Reno/Sparks police agency reports

-The Victim Advocate is available to students and staff who are victims of crime on and off campus and can respond to talk with victims and families.
+The Victim Advocate is available to students and staff who are victims of crime on and off-campus and can respond to talk with victims and families.
 The advocate is available for consultation and referrals through email, phone or in person.
-The advocate may respond on scene with a School Police Officer or after an initial investigation.
+The advocate may respond on the scene with a School Police Officer or after an initial investigation.
 If necessary, the advocate will work with the counselors to provide direct service to students by offering support, referrals and on-going assistance and guidance through the various stages associated with the crime.

 For Domestic Violence Orders (cases involving domestic or intimate relationships e.g. sons, daughters, husbands, wives, girlfriends or boyfriend in Reno/Sparks)

 Located in Second Judicial District Court - Family Division One South Sierra, 3rd Floor Reno, NV 89501